openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `desc`: OPTIONAL.
 Description of the document.
 This can be the filename or just an explanation of the content.
 The used language is not specified, but is usually bound to the jurisdiction of the underlying trust framework or the OP.

 `url`: REQUIRED.
 OAuth 2.0 resource endpoint from which the attachment can be retrieved.
 Providers MUST protect this endpoint, ensuring that the attachment cannot be retrieved by unauthorized parties (typically by requiring an access token as described below).
 The endpoint URL MUST return the attachment whose cryptographic hash matches the value given in the `digest` element.
-The content MIME type of the attachment MUST be indicated in a content-type HTTP response header, as per [@!RFC6838](https://datatracker.ietf.org/doc/html/rfc6838).
+The content MIME type of the attachment MUST be indicated in a content-type HTTP response header, as per [@!RFC6838].
 Multipart or message media types SHALL NOT be used.

 `access_token`: OPTIONAL.
 Access Token as type `string` enabling retrieval of the attachment from the given `url`.
 The attachment MUST be requested using the OAuth 2.0 Bearer Token Usage [@!RFC6750] protocol and the OP MUST support this method, unless another Token Type or method has been negotiated with the Client.
 Use of other Token Types is outside the scope of this specification.
 If the `access_token` element is not available, RPs MUST use the Access Token issued by the OP in the Token response and when requesting the attachment the RP MUST use the same method as when accessing the UserInfo endpoint.
 If the value of this element is `null`, no Access Token is used to request the attachment and the RP MUST NOT use the Access Token issued by the Token response.
 In this case the OP MUST incorporate other effective methods to protect the attachment and inform/instruct the RP accordingly.

 `exp`: OPTIONAL.
-Expiration time on or after which the External Attachment SHOULD NOT be used, SHOULD be discarded and MUST NOT be relied upon.
+Expiration time on or after which the External Attachment will not be available from the resource endpoint defined in the `url` element (e.g. the `access_token` may expire or the document may be removed at that time).
 The processing of this parameter requires that the processing date/time MUST be before the expiration date/time listed in the value.
 Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
-Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+Its value is a JSON number representing the number of seconds from 1970-01-01T00:00:00Z as measured in UTC until the date/time.
 See RFC 3339 [@RFC3339] for details regarding date/times in general and UTC in particular.

 `digest`: REQUIRED.
 JSON object representing a cryptographic hash of the document content.
 The JSON object has the following elements: